Quansight-Labs/jupyter-a11y-testing/testing/jupyterlab/README.md

 [extend these tests to cover other browsers](https://github.com/MarcusFelling/demo.playwright/blob/main/accessibility/playwright.config.ts) by modifying the [`playwright.config.ts`](testing/jupyterlab/playwright.config.ts) file.

-### :computer: Locally
+### 💻 Running the tests locally

-1. Make sure you are in the correct directory:
+1. Make sure you are in the correct directory - the one containing the `playwright.config.ts` file.:

    ```bash
    cd testing/jupyterlab